 The practice team understood the importance of obtaining and recording patients' consent to treatment.
-The staff were aware of the need to obtain proof of legal guardianship or Power of Attorney for patients who lacked capacity or for children who were looked after.
-Practice policies were in place covering these topics.
+The staff were aware of the need to obtain proof of legal guardianship or Power of Attorney for patients who lacked capacity or for children who are looked after.

-The dentists gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
+The dentist gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
 We saw this documented in patients' records.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.

 The practice's consent policy referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
 Staff were aware of the need to consider this when treating young people under 16 years of age.
 The team were aware of the Mental Capacity Act 2005 and understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
-Mental Capacity assessment forms were available in the treatment rooms to assist dentists in assessing patients' mental capacity.